kyracho/PitchPerfect/README.md

 # Pitch Perfect Tuner

 Version 1.1 update:
-- Fixed stopping/freezing bug
+- Fixes the stopping/freezing bug
-- Added fade-in and fade-out for a smoother experience
+- Adds fade-in and fade-out for a smoother experience
-- New icon for improved identifiability
+- Adds a new icon for improved identifiability

 The first watchOS app that plays the notes of the chromatic scale, intended to be used for a tuning reference.